apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures fall after hotter-than-expected producer price report: Live updates**
+**Israeli police say investigating ransacking of Gaza-bound aid trucks**

-You can read more about it [here](https://www.cnbc.com/2024/05/13/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.france24.com/en/live-news/20240514-israeli-police-say-investigating-ransacking-of-gaza-bound-aid-trucks).

 ## Requirements
 - Python 3.8